ART 360/460: Creative Field Work

 Additional Information

-This is a field trip course.
-Students camp at Cape Perpetua.
+- This is a field trip course.
+Students will camp at Cape Perpetua.